ARMmbed/Handbooks_v2/index.md

 ##About mbed

-mbed gives you everything you need to be able to work with a wide selection of ARM-based boards: an on-line development environment, an SDK and an HDK.
+mbed provides a way of prototyping hardware-based projects and products by giving you the hardware (ARM-processors on a board, and external components) and the ability to write software to control it (using the mbed API and IDE).

 ##About the handbook